Forces Law Announces New Committee

 As a former Director of a National League South club, Jane has relevant personal experience of the variety of legal issues and challenges that non league football provides.

-Honorary Secretary: Keir Hirst
+Honorary Secretary: Clare Dalby

 Clare joined Wace Morgan in 2015, working within our Litigation department.
 She has over 20 years of legal experience and qualified as a Solicitor in 1998.